 It carries a small risk of uterine perforation, which could lead to surgery.
 Perforation occurs in 0.1 percent of users (1/1000) but is more likely if you are breastfeeding.

 It might cause copper excess.
 The amount of copper potentially released from a copper IUD is small compared to the amount we obtain from foods such as dark chocolate.
 Nevertheless, some IUD users report anxiety and attribute it to possible copper toxicity.
-There’s very little research (like so many things in women’s health) but one study did find that IUD users have higher serum copper compared to non-users.
+There’s very little research (like so many things in women’s health), but one study did find that IUD users have higher serum copper compared to non-users.
 Copper excess is more likely to be a problem if you are deficient in zinc, so your doctor may want to test your zinc and copper levels before inserting an IUD.
-Users of hormonal birth control also have higher serum copper but for a different reason.
-Synthetic estrogen causes the body to retain copper.
+Users of hormonal birth control also have higher serum copper because synthetic estrogen causes the body to retain copper.
 (IUD-induced anxiety could also be a vagal nerve response to the IUD or the string.)

 An IUD cannot protect against STIs (sexually transmitted infections).

 The bottom line about the copper IUD or ParaGard

-The copper IUD does not contain contraceptive drugs or suppress hormones and is one of the few non-hormonal methods of birth control currently available.
+The copper IUD does not contain contraceptive drugs or suppress hormones and is one of the few non-hormonal birth control methods currently available.